What you should include in your graduate Baillie Gifford covering letter

 Ask someone to proofread your covering letter

-Richard advises: ‘Ask your meanest critic to proofread your covering letter for mistakes before you submit.’
+Richard advised: ‘Ask your meanest critic to proofread your covering letter for mistakes before you submit.’
 The odd spelling, grammatical and punctuation error is forgivable, but too many mistakes will imply that you haven’t put enough effort into your application.